Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: Consistent Stochastic Utilities

-The reader should note the difference between assertions $(ii)$ and $(iii)$ of this theorem.
-Indeed, $(ii)$ assert that inequality (\ref{Ineduale}) is satisfied for any $\kappa>0$ while assertion $(iii)$ says that equality in (\ref{Ineduale}) hold if $\kappa$ is $s$-admissible.
-This is, essentially , due to the fact that sets $\GX(s,.)$ and $\GY(s,.)$ are not in perfect duality because $(U_{x})^{-1}(.,\GY(s,.))\nsubseteq \GX(s,.)$, in general.
-In other terms, existence of solutions is intimately related to the inverse image of $U_{x}$, i.e. $(U_{x})^{-1}(.,\GY(s,.))$.
+Note also that the fact $\kappa$ is $\tau$-achievable plays a crucial role in this theorem.
+Within this assumption, properties of submartingales and existence of an optimal dual process (in homogeneous case) are not satisfied.
+This is, essentially , due to the fact that sets $\GX(\tau,.)$ and $\GY_{X^*}(\tau,.)$ are not in perfect duality because $(U_{x})^{-1}(.,\GY_{X^*}(\tau,.))\nsubseteq \GX(\tau,.)$, in general.
+In other terms, existence of solutions is intimately related to the inverse range of $U_{x}$, i.e. $(U_{x})^{-1}(.,\GY_{X^*}(\tau,.))$.
 For more details see \cite{KramkovAsy} for the classical case of optimization problem.
-For example, if $U(0,.)$ satisfies Inada conditions that is $\lim_{x\mapsto 0}U_{x}(0,x)=+\infty,~~\lim_{x\mapsto +\infty}U_{x}(0,x)=0$ (or such that asymptotic elasticity, introduced in \cite{KramkovAsy}, is less than $1$ ) then any $y>0$ is $0$-admissible which implies that for any $y>0$ the dual problem (\ref{dualpb}) at $s=0$ (replacing $s$ by $0$) admits a unique solution.
+For example, if the range of the function $U_{x}(0,.)$ is the whole $\R^+$ (or such that asymptotic elasticity, introduced in \cite{KramkovAsy}, is less than $1$ ) then any $y>0$ is $0$-admissible which implies that for any $y>0$ the dual problem (\ref{dualpb}) at $\tau=0$ (replacing $\tau$ by $0$) admits a unique solution.